Israeli forces kill 16 Palestinians in Gaza border protests: Gaza medics

 Citing security concerns, Israel, which withdrew troops and settlers from Gaza in 2005, blockades the coastal territory, maintaining tight restrictions on the movement of Palestinians and goods across the frontier.
 Egypt, battling an Islamist insurgency in neighboring Sinai, keeps its border with Gaza largely closed.

-(Additional reporting by Maayan Lubell in Jerusalem; Ali Sawafta in Ramallah; Michelle Nichols in New York; Writing by Ori Lewis and Stephen Farrell; Editing by Richard Balmforth and Larry King)
+(Additional reporting by Maayan Lubell in Jerusalem; Ali Sawafta in Ramallah; Michelle Nichols at the United Nations; Writing by Ori Lewis and Stephen Farrell; Editing by Larry King and Sandra Maler)